OpenMandrivaSoftware/om-control-center/README.md

 - web.py http://webpy.org/
 - bigbashview https://github.com/thor27/bigbashview/

-bigbashview is integrated with scripts om-control-center as already into om-welcome
+bigbashview is integrated with scripts om-control-center as already into om-control-center

 ##### Installing Dependencies
 to install python-qt4-webkit, we can use urpmi: